 • Step 3.
 Select Devices and Simulators from the Xcode menu.
 It will open a list of supported devices and simulators in Xcode.

 • Step 5.
 Now, it’s time to run the simulator based on your built codes.
-Simply click the Run or Play button in the Xcode interface after choosing the intended simulator.
+Simply click the Play or Run button in the Xcode interface after choosing the intended simulator.

 • Step 6.
 Xcode will then compile your app and validate the code for any errors.
 If the code has no errors, it will run the app on the selected iOS simulator.

-The Windows menu of Xcode Simulator will let you choose different scaling options to adjust the size of the simulator for your selected iOS device.
+The Windows menu of Xcode Simulator will let you choose different devices scaling options to adjust the size of the simulator for your selected one.
 You will have four options to choose from, as shown below.

 • Physical size.
 Select the physical size if you want the Simulator window to match your device’s actual display size.
 This can accurately show you how your app would appear in various screen sizes.